Costa Rica Golden Visa: Residency by Investment on the Pacific Gold Coast

 How does the Golden Visa compare to the Digital Nomad Visa?

-The Digital Nomad Visa is for remote workers earning at least $3,000/month and lasts up to 2 years, but it does not provide the same residency pathway or investment benefits as the Golden Visa.
+The Digital Nomad Visa is for remote workers earning at least $3,000/month and lasts up to 2 years, but it does not provide the same residency pathway or investment benefits as the golden visa.

 What are the closing costs on a Golden Visa real estate investment?